-HOW TO USE: Read the Patient Information Leaflet which contains instructions for proper use of this medication.
-Consult your doctor or pharmacist if you have any questions.Inhale this medication by mouth usually twice daily or as directed by your doctor.
-Dosage is based on your medical condition and response to therapy.It is important to inhale each dose deeply since this will determine how much of the drug gets into your lungs.
+HOW TO USE: Read the Patient Information Leaflet that comes with this product before you start using fluticasone and each time you get a refill.
+Read the patient instructions on how to use this inhaler properly.
+If you have any questions, ask your doctor or pharmacist.Hold this device in a level, flat position.
+Inhale this medication by mouth as directed by your doctor, usually twice a day (in the morning and evening).
+The dosage is based on your medical condition and response to treatment.It is important to inhale each dose deeply to get the right amount of drug into your lungs.
+You may or may not taste/feel the drug when you inhale.
+Either is normal.
 Do not breathe out (exhale) into the inhaler device.If two inhalations are prescribed, wait at least one minute between them.
-If you are using other inhalers at the same time, wait several minutes between the use of each medication, and use this drug (the corticosteroid) last.To prevent dry mouth, hoarseness and oral yeast infections from developing, gargle and rinse your mouth after each use.
-Do not swallow the rinse solution.Use this medication regularly in order to get the most benefit from it.
-This medication works best if used consistently at even intervals.
-Remember to use it at the same times each day.
-Do not increase your dose, use this more frequently or stop using this medication without first consulting your doctor.Learn which of your inhalers you should use every day and which you should use if your breathing suddenly worsens.
+If you are using other inhalers at the same time, wait several minutes between using each medication, and use this drug (the corticosteroid) last.Gargle and rinse your mouth with water after each use to help prevent irritation and fungal/yeast infections (thrush) in the mouth and throat.
+Do not swallow the rinse water.Do not take the inhaler apart or wash the mouthpiece or any part of the device.
+Close the device after each use.Use this medication regularly to get the most benefit from it.
+This medication works best if used at evenly spaced intervals.
+To help you remember, use it at the same times each day.
+Do not increase your dose, use this medication more often, or stop using it without first consulting your doctor.If you are regularly using a different corticosteroid taken by mouth (such as prednisone), you should not stop using it unless directed by your doctor.
+You may have withdrawal symptoms if the drug is suddenly stopped.
+Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
+To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you begin using this product.
+Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.
+See also Precautions section.It may take up to 2 weeks or longer before the full benefit of this drug takes effect.
+Tell your doctor if your condition does not improve or if it worsens.Learn which of your inhalers you should use every day and which you should use if your breathing suddenly worsens.
 Ask your doctor what to do if you have worsening cough or shortness of breath, wheezing, increased sputum, or worsening peak flow meter readings.
-Learn when you can self-medicate and when you should get medical help right away.It may take up to 2 weeks or longer before the full benefit of this drug takes effect.
-Inform your doctor if your condition persists or worsens.
+Learn when you can self-medicate and when you should get medical help right away.